 Although the failure to increase the carbon tax on fuel in France following the yellow vest movement has considerably reined in French policies, the international trend is moving in the other direction, as public awareness of climate change makes it more politically relevant to observe the commitments made during the Paris summit.
-According to the World Bank,8 46 countries and 30 regional governments have already adopted regulations on carbon pricing, covering approximately 20% of GHGs, and approximately one hundred countries have presented projects to the United Nations that use carbon pricing as a tool to fight climate change.
-Nine EU countries, including France, have recently reaffirmed their belief that "carbon pricing is essential to send a clear long-term signal to economic agents."9
+According to the World Bank8, 46 countries and 30 regional governments have already adopted regulations on carbon pricing, covering approximately 20% of GHGs, and approximately one hundred countries have presented projects to the United Nations that use carbon pricing as a tool to fight climate change.
+Nine EU countries, including France, have recently reaffirmed their belief that "carbon pricing is essential to send a clear long-term signal to economic agents."9.

 While many countries have implemented carbon pricing policies that increase over time, they have done so at different levels and for different sectors, often excluding transportation.
-For example, Sweden, which introduced a carbon tax back in 1991, increased it to $\notin 109/t \text{ CO}2^{-10}$ in 2018 with an emissions coverage rate of 40%, compared with $\notin 62$ in Finland,11 $\notin 45$ in France, $\notin 28$ in Iceland, $\notin 21$ in the UK, $\notin 15$ in Spain, $\notin 7.30$ in South Africa, and $\notin 5$ in Chile.
+For example, Sweden, which introduced a carbon tax back in 1991, increased it to $\leq 109/t \text{ CO2}^{10}$ in 2018 with an emissions coverage rate of 40%, compared with ≤ 62 in Finland11, ≤ 45 in France, ≤ 28 in Iceland, ≤ 21 in the UK, ≤ 15 in Spain, ≤ 7.30 in South Africa, and ≤ 5 in Chile.